How To Get Into Dog Sports

 Many of the other sports require some level of training, so that is where I would recommend getting into classes with your dog.
 Bagel and I have tried a few so far, although not to where we can compete just yet!
 Dock diving is a sport I have always been interested in.
 I love being in the water, I love watching my dogs in the water, so it was naturally one of the sports I gravitated towards.
 There aren't many docks in the Lancaster area, but I took Bagel over to Barkby Plungers in York for a few private lessons.
 We haven't been able to get him off of the dock yet, but I am hopeful that next season we will!
 We did get him confident in swimming in deeper waters which I am thrilled about.
 I need to be more consistent in my training with this and I had a bit of a crazy summer so that is defintely my problem, but I had a great time with Dori at her dock.

-I recently started taking (was bullied into) Rally classes in the hopes of titling Bagel in Rally Obedience.
+I took (was bullied into) Rally classes in October 2025 in the hopes of titling Bagel in Rally Obedience (we did title in February 2026!!!).
 Rally is a dog sport where you and your dog work together in the ring to navigate a bunch of obedience signs in the hopes of qualifying, and potentially titling.
 Obviously both Bagel and I much prefer the fast sports, but I do appreciate the team building aspect of Rally and getting him to slow down a bit and being able to refine my skills as a handler.
 My friend Cory with Delaware K9 started offering an Intro to Rally class (after I bullied her back) and we've been having a great time!
 Our friends Allison & Jace and Sabrina & Rou (you may have seen them at our pack walks!!) are also attending so hopefully we can all attend trials together.

 I think that's my favorite part about dog sports - the community.
 I've known Cory, Allison, and Sabrina for awhile, all in different aspects and arenas, but now we can all come together to compete with each other and our dogs and make new friends together.
 It is really easy to go to an event or a trial and make new friends.
 Occassionally you'll be somewhere and someone will be awful, but that is honestly not often.